 Chapter 18

-Not 100— more lines of code.
-Not 100— more hours.
-The 100— comes from eliminating wasted cycles: building the wrong thing, debugging preventable bugs, rewriting code that should have been designed correctly, and making decisions too slowly.
-Each principle below removes one category of waste.
+The former "100×" name was a metaphor for eliminating wasted cycles: building the wrong thing, debugging preventable bugs, rewriting code that should have been designed correctly, and making decisions too slowly.
+It was not a measured result or a guaranteed multiplier.
+Each principle below targets one category of waste.

 The Eight Principles